 - Home Weatherization Grants and energy-saving home repairs

 Aerospace Building, 5th Floor West

 Washington, D.C.
 20447

-Families in crisis can get help with electric, gas and water bills.
-They work with the government to screen and pay mandatory household bills like rent, and utilities.
-Salvation Army can provide assistance to those who qualify when funding is available.
-If monies are unavailable they can give referrals to other agencies who can help. (more)
+Families in crisis can get help with electric, gas, and water bills.
+They work with the government to screen and pay mandatory household bills like rent and utilities.
+Salvation Army can assist those who qualify when funding is available.
+If monies are unavailable, they can give referrals to other agencies who can help. (more)

 St. Vincent de Paul Catholic Church

-Catholic Charities, is a faith-based organization that gives aid to the poor, disabled and immigrants to help maintain the stability of families.
+Catholic Charities is a faith-based organization that gives aid to the poor, disabled, and immigrants to help maintain families’ stability.
 They provide feeding programs, like, grocery distribution and feed home-bound elderly.
-For that reason, you are facing eviction or disconnection of utilities, they can pay some or all of the rent or utility bill. (more)
+For that reason, you are facing eviction or disconnection of utilities.
+They can pay some or all of the rent or utility bills. (more)